Projective Techniques Examples in Qualitative

 Brand personification example using Shell

-Objective: This method is useful when you want to find similarities/differences / key dimensions between brands/products.
+Objective: This method is proper when you want to find similarities/differences / key dimensions between brands/products.

-To set up the context, normally we would ask the participant to list down all the brands/products related to what we would like to understand.
-PRO-TIP; I find it easier to list all of them on a Post-It notes so it would be easier for them to arrange and rearrange it during the exercise.
+To set up the context, we usually would ask the participant to list all the brands/products related to what we want to understand.
+PRO-TIP: I find it easier to list all of them on Post-It notes, so it would be easier for them to arrange and rearrange them during the exercise.

 For example;